arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 	_Pushing the site files_

-	> **Note:** Deployment credentials are other than the Microsoft Account associated with your Windows Azure subscription and are valid for use with all Windows Azure Websites associated with your subscription.
+	> **Note:** Deployment credentials are other than the Microsoft Account associated with your Microsoft Azure subscription and are valid for use with all Microsoft Azure Websites associated with your subscription.
 If you don't know your deployment credentials you can easily reset them using the management portal.
 Open the web site's **Dashboard** page and click the **Reset deployment credentials** link.
 Provide a new password and click Ok.
 	>
 	>![Resetting the deployment credentials](images/reset-credentials-cli.png?raw=true "Resetting the deployment credentials")
 	>
 	>_Resetting the deployment credentials_

 1. Let's check that the publishing was successful.
-Run the following command to open the site in the Windows Azure Management portal and provide your Microsoft Account credentials associated with the subscription to sign in.
+Run the following command to open the site in the Microsoft Azure Management portal and provide your Microsoft Account credentials associated with the subscription to sign in.

 	```CommandPrompt
 	azure site portal
 	```
-	In the Windows Azure portal, click your site in the Web Site list and open the **Deployments** page of the site.
+	In the Microsoft Azure portal, click your site in the Web Site list and open the **Deployments** page of the site.
 Check out the latest deployment.

 	![Web Site deployments](images/site-deployments.png?raw=true "Web Site deployments")